 President Reagan Names 14 White House Fellows

-WASHINGTON (AP) _ Attorneys, a flight instructor, businessmen and a surgeon were among 14 people named as White House fellows for the 1988-1989 year.
+WASHINGTON (AP) _ A sales manager, a newspaper columnist and a surgeon were among 14 persons announced Tuesday as White House fellows for the 1988-1989 year.

-The 14, named Tuesday, were recommended to President Reagan by the his Commission on White House Fellowships from among 33 finalists selected by regional panels.
-Altogether, 825 people applied for the fellowships.
+The 14 were recommended to President Reagan by the his Commission on White House Fellowships from among 33 finalists selected by regional panels.
+Altogether, 825 eople applied for the fellowships.

 The fellows will serve for a year as special assistants to the vice president, members of the Cabinet and top White house aides.
 Their year of service will begin Sept.
 1.

 The White House fellows have been chosen annually since 1964.

 -Bradford B. Baker, 28, president of Advanced Printer Technologies Inc. in Venice, Fla.

 -Jeffrey W. Colyer, 28, a Kansan who is now a surgical resident at the Washington Hospital Center and has set up surgical clinics for Afghan rebels.

 -Charles P. Garcia, 27, a native of Washington, D.C., who was raised in Panama and is now in the U.S. Air Force there.

 -Jonathan George, 31, a member of the Comanche Nation from Eden, Okla., who lives in Marysville, Calif., and is a flying instructor for the Air Force.

 -David E. Greenberg, 38, a communications consultant and newspaper columnist in Denver.